jacobvarner/100-days-of-code/r1-log.md

 ### R1D63

 I was able to start and finish an [API microservice](https://varner-header-parser.glitch.me/api/whoami) that returns header information about the user (IP, language, browser) in JSON format.
 I then started to lay out my next project which will be a very simple URL shortener.

+### R1D64

+Spent way too much time looking into how to pull the data from the form element when the POST method was called with the /api/shortened/new url was sent.
+I plan to be more productive and focused tomorrow.